 For the most part, traps on treasure chests consist of several devices.
 These devices are rigged in such an order that, well, when an unsuspecting creature opens it - BLAM!
 Those studied in Skulduggery, however, can recognize the trap, how it's assembled, and ultimately, how to disassemble it.

-corresponds to a particular device button.
+Each symbol in the Device Window corresponds to a particular device button.